 Impressions represent the number of times a person has seen one of your posts in their newsfeed or timeline, either because they are already a follower of yours or because a friend of theirs has liked or shared it.
 This only indicates that they had the opportunity to, not that for each impression, somebody really looked at your message or even noticed it.
 While ambiguous, a larger number is usually preferable.

 This is a sizable one.
 How much of your website's traffic is generated by social media?
-Make sure that this figure accurately reflects how much time and effort you're putting into creating your social media content.
+Ensure that this figure accurately reflects how much time and effort you're putting into creating your social media content.

 What are Social Media KPIs for Conversions?

 Conversions on social media are yet another important set of marketing KPIs.
-This KPI aids in determining how many individuals become consumers as a result of your social media channels.
+This KPI aids in determining how many individuals become consumers due to your social media channels.

 Earnings from sales